roy-harmon/RosieLIS/Rosie_Serial_LIS/Readme.md

 * All result ("Res##") values are calculated using the current calibration's measurements with the prior calibration's coefficients.
 * The Cal_Slope value is always given as exactly "1".
 * The Cal_Intercept value is always given as exactly "0".
 Since this holds true even when the actual intercept is >1, it seems unlikely that this is an integer rounding issue.
+* The "# of Coefficients" value may not be accurate.
+For linear assays with only two coefficients, the calibration result message returns a "# of Coefficients" ("Coefficients_Num") of 5.
+So while the interface specification states that the Coefficients field ("Coefficient_#") is "Repeated # Of Coefficients Times," it will return five values -- two numbers and three empty elements.

+## User Interface

+A graphical user interface is not included at this time because most use cases will involve another application for management of patient information and test requests.
+Those applications (the good ones, anyway) are typically capable of interfacing with a SQL Server or MySQL database directly.
+Currently, the RosieLIS software only forms a bridge between the instrument and a database server; this database server can be accessed by third-party programs to automatically transmit test requests to the instrument and pull results into the reporting software.

+A simple GUI might be added in the future, but mostly for demonstration purposes.
+The real benefit of this software is in its ability to integrate with other systems, so while a GUI could be used, it would be less efficient in a production environment.

 ## Contributing